anibesam/flask-covid-19/README.md

 # flask-covid-19
-Python flask covid-19 detection and surveillance app
+Python flask covid-19 detection and surveillance app using convolutional neural network for scanning X-rays